-Deer Horn Capital Inc. ("Deer Horn" or the "Company") was incorporated under the Business Corporations Act (Canada) and continued into British Columbia pursuant to the Business Corporations Act (British Columbia, Canada).
+First Tellurium Corp. ("First Tellurium" or the "Company") (formerly Deer Horn Capital Inc.) was incorporated under the Business Corporations Act (Canada) and continued into British Columbia pursuant to the Business Corporations Act (British Columbia, Canada).
 The Company's head office and principal place of business is 381 - 1440 Garden Place, Delta, British Columbia, Canada.
-The Company is a reporting issuer in the provinces of British Columbia, Alberta and Ontario, Canada and trades on the Canadian Securities Exchange under the symbol "DHC".
-The Company owns interests in exploration and evaluation assets in British Columbia and its principal business is the exploration of those assets.
+The Company is a reporting issuer in the provinces of British Columbia, Alberta and Ontario, Canada and trades on the Canadian Securities Exchange under the symbol "FTEL".
+The Company owns interests in exploration and evaluation assets in British Columbia and Colorado, USA and its principal business is the exploration of those assets.

 These financial statements are prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business in the foreseeable future.
-Management believes that the Company's working capital at January 31, 2021, is not sufficient to finance operations through the next twelve months.
+Management believes that the Company's working capital at April 30, 2021, is not sufficient to finance operations through the next twelve months.
 The Company has incurred ongoing losses and has a shareholders' deficiency.
 The Company's ability to continue on a going concern basis depends on its ability to successfully raise additional financing.
 While the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms acceptable to the Company.
 These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.
 These financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.

-The financial statements were authorized by the Board of Directors of the Company on March 30, 2021.
+The financial statements were authorized by the Board of Directors of the Company on June 29, 2021.